aupasana/reference/osx/youtube.md

 # Youtube

 The following zsh function downloads the audio track from youtube as an 50Kbps m4a.
+It's useful for spoken content.

 Prerequisites: Install yt-dlp via brew.